Free Tool — 2026 Rules

 • Class 2 (Steuerklasse II)Reserved for single parents who live alone with their child(ren) and receive child benefits (Kindergeld).
 It offers a special tax relief amount.

 • Class 3 (Steuerklasse III)For married couples where one partner earns significantly more (or is the sole earner).
 The higher earner takes Class 3, granting them double the basic tax-free allowance.
+When comparing tax class 1 vs 3 germany, Class 3 yields much higher monthly net income.
 Must be paired with Class 5.

 • Class 4 (Steuerklasse IV)The default for married couples who both work.
 Each partner gets the standard single tax-free allowance.
 Ideal if incomes are roughly equal.